What is BCC?

 For more information on what BCC may look like, please visit the Skin Cancer Foundation site listed in our patient resources section to view other examples and warning signs of BCC.

-The inclusion of the organization listed above does not imply endorsement of LIBTAYO, Regeneron, or Sanofi Genzyme.
+The inclusion of the organization listed above does not imply endorsement of LIBTAYO or Regeneron.